Skip to main content

 • Multi-turn workloads where much of the conversation history stays the same.

-By default, identical prompt prefixes may reuse cache on shared infrastructure when the backend allows it.
-If you want to isolate cache reuse to a specific trust boundary, set the cache_salt request parameter.
+In some environments, you might need to prevent cache reuse across different users or applications.
+The cache_salt parameter provides this control.
+By default, requests with identical prompt prefixes may reuse cache on shared infrastructure when the backend allows it.
+To isolate cache reuse to a specific trust boundary, set the cache_salt request parameter.
 Requests only reuse prefix cache when both the prompt prefix and the cache_salt match.
-Use cache_salt when you want cache reuse within a single user, tenant, session, or application boundary, but do not want reuse across other callers.
+Use cache_salt when you want cache reuse within a single user, tenant, session, or application boundary, but don’t want reuse across other callers.

 How it works